 First Day Of School Read Aloud

-Our first day of school read aloud is Miss Bindergarten Gets Ready For Kindergarten.
+Our first day of school read-aloud is The King Of Kindergarten!
 I love this book on the first day because it’s so easy for the kids to connect to.
-As we read we discuss getting ready for the day, how we feel, what we’re thinking and connect with the story.
+As we read we discuss getting ready for the day, how we feel, what we’re thinking, and connect with the story.
 Then we make our first graphic organizer together!

 First Day Name Writing

 Next, we get to write our names on the big board.
 The big board is just chart paper.
 But when you give it a fancy name it gets the kids excited!
 And it’s easy to remember!
 Everyone, including Mr. Greg, comes to the big board and writes their name.
 Everyone does it.
 And we cheer for everyone when they write their name.
 We hold onto this chart until the end of the year when we write our names again and compare the two!